Content delivery network: Peer-to-peer CDNs

 In peer-to-peer (P2P) content-delivery networks, clients provide resources as well as use them.
 This means that, unlike client–server systems, the content-centric networks can actually perform better as more users begin to access the content (especially with protocols such as Bittorrent that require users to share).
 This property is one of the major advantages of using P2P networks because it makes the setup and running costs very small for the original content distributor.

+To incentive peers to participate in the P2P network, web3 and blockchain technologies can be used: participating nodes receive crypto tokens in exchange of their involvement.

 Private CDNs

 If content owners are not satisfied with the options or costs of a commercial CDN service, they can create their own CDN.
 This is called a private CDN.
 A private CDN consists of PoPs (points of presence) that are only serving content for their owner.
 These PoPs can be caching servers, reverse proxies or application delivery controllers.
 It can be as simple as two caching servers, or large enough to serve petabytes of content.
+When a private CDN is deployed within a company network, it is also referred as Entreprise CDN or eCDN.

 Large content distribution networks may even build and set up their own private network to distribute copies of content across cache locations.
 Such private networks are usually used in conjunction with public networks as a backup option in case the capacity of the private network is not enough or there is a failure which leads to capacity reduction.
 Since the same content has to be distributed across many locations, a variety of multicasting techniques may be used to reduce bandwidth consumption.
 Over private networks, it has also been proposed to select multicast trees according to network load conditions to more efficiently utilize available network capacity.

 CDN trends

 Emergence of telco CDNs

-The rapid growth of streaming video traffic uses large capital expenditures by broadband providers in order to meet this demand and retain subscribers by delivering a sufficiently good quality of experience.
+The rapid growth of streaming video traffic required large capital expenditures by broadband providers in order to meet this demand and retain subscribers by delivering a sufficiently good quality of experience.

-To address this, telecommunications service providers (TSPs) have begun to launch their own content delivery networks as a means to lessen the demands on the network backbone and reduce infrastructure investments.
+To address this, telecommunications service providers have begun to launch their own content delivery networks as a means to lessen the demands on the network backbone and reduce infrastructure investments.